What is feminine form ayurveda?

 My Approach

-Many of the women I support experience chronic stress, anxiety, overwhelm, digestive discomfort, chronic pain, or a sense of disconnection from their bodies.
-Our work centers on gentle, embodied practices that support nervous system regulation, digestive wellness, and the mind–body connection.
+Many of the women I support are navigating chronic stress, anxiety, overwhelm, digestive issues, or a persistent sense of being disconnected from their own bodies.
+They're capable, thoughtful, often high-functioning — and quietly exhausted.

-• develop emotional awareness without overwhelm
+Developing emotional awareness without tipping into overwhelm

 Group & Community Work